-- I. Once the fire is first lit it may be necessary to adjust some of the Coals/Pebbles to improve the effect. - m.
-When first lit the flames will be quite tall and yellow; this is quite normal as production process materials are burnt off.
+- m.
+Once the fire is first lit it may be necessary to adjust some of the Coals to improve the effect. - n.
+At first the flames will be quite tall and yellow; this is quite normal as production process materials are burnt off.